JessLuff/readme-generator/projectREADME.md

 ## Contributing

-This project can be freely contributed to.
+This project can be freely contributed to

 ## Tests